 Buddhism – Diskit Monastery (Nubra Valley, Jammu & Kashmir):

 Although Diskit Monastery isn’t technically classified as a temple, it’s pristinely beautiful location in the Himalayan Mountains of the Nubra Valley, at an altitude of 10,315 feet (3,144 meters), make it worth mentioning here.
-Of course, it’s worth noting that India is home to three out of the four most important Buddhist pilgrimage sites, in Bodh Gaya, Sarnath and Kushinagar, yet smaller mountain villages like Diskit truly personify the Buddhist way of life.
+Of course, it’s worth noting that India is home to three out of the four most important Buddhist pilgrimage sites, Bodh Gaya, Sarnath, and Kushinagar, yet smaller mountain villages like Diskit truly personify the Buddhist way of life.
 It was in the 14th century when Changzem Tserab Zangpo founded the monastery, also called Diskit Gompa, which today houses around 100 monks and runs a school out of the facilities with the help of the Non-Governmental Organization (NGO) Tibet Support Group.
 Additionally, a number of other significant religious sites have been built in the surrounding area over the course of Diskit’s history.
 While the Lachung Temple and Hundur Monastery are worth mentioning, the icon 32 meter (106 feet) tall Buddha statue makes the village really stand out.
-Construction of the mesmerizing statue, which sits below Diskit Monastery, started in 2006 and was consecrated by none other then His Holiness the 14th Dalai Lama on July 25th, 2010.
+Construction of the mesmerizing statue, which sits below Diskit Monastery, started in 2006 and was consecrated by none other than His Holiness the 14th Dalai Lama on July 25th, 2010.

 Jainism – Palitana Temples (Palitana, Gujarat):